-[†] Priced at the stated price or yield to the February 1, 2022 optional redemption date at a redemption price of 100%.
-See "THE BONDS - Redemption Provisions" herein.
+[†] Priced at the stated yield to the November 1, 2022 optional redemption date at a redemption price of 100%.
+See The Bonds - Redemption Provisions herein.

 No dealer, broker, salesperson or other person has been authorized by the State of New Hampshire to give any information or to make any representations with respect to the State or the Bonds, other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by the State of New Hampshire.